 More information and graphs of Kalant's performance and pedigree is available.
-The longevity of his various dams forms the basis of his fertility.
-Furthermore, he passes more favourable body condition values to his progeny, but without diminishing their dams' high economic indexes.
+The longevity and fertility of his various dams in his pedigree forms the basis of his own fertility(ten out of the thirteen dams had six or more calves in their respective lifetimes).
+Furthermore, he passes more favourable body condition values to his progeny, which enhance their reproduction abilities.

 Our bulls from our Econotech Simmentaler Seedstock are really a showcase of consistent breeding.
 During the pre-mating season we took meticulous care in choosing the correct bull for every cow to be mated.
 We manage to increase their expected genetic performance.
 This applies especially to their growth potential (400days EBV’s) without increasing their mature cow weight (MCW).
 Their details are attached in tables 7 to 10.

 In order to read the number of a specific bull and to get more info on its pedigree and graphs on breeding values, please CLICK on the specific photo.